Skip to main content

 Cost implications

-Using external encryption keys with Amazon KMS incurs costs directly in your Amazon account.
-Camunda does not charge for the feature itself, but you are responsible for all Amazon KMS usage.
+Using external encryption keys with AWS KMS incurs costs directly in your AWS account.
+Camunda does not charge for the feature itself, but you are responsible for AWS KMS key storage, management, and persistence of logs.

 Cost typeDescriptionNotes

-KMS key storageMonthly charge for each KMS keyDepends on Amazon region and key type
+KMS key storageMonthly charge for each AWS KMS keyDepends on AWS Region and key type

-CloudTrail logsCharges for storing and accessing CloudTrail eventsIncludes encryption/decryption activity by Camunda cluster
+CloudTrail logsCharges for storing and accessing AWS CloudTrail eventsIncludes encryption/decryption activity by Camunda cluster

 Cost responsibility

-You are responsible for monitoring Amazon KMS usage and associated costs.
+You are responsible for monitoring AWS KMS key storage, management, and log persistence costs.

 Cost optimization tips